-Figure 30 shows home ownership and rental patterns over the 2011-2023 period across income groups.
-Home ownership is typically a significant investment for households and therefore changes in ownership levels occur more slowly than changes in migration.
-Over the period, there has been a gradual shift towards home ownership for the poorest 40 percent and richest 20 percent of households.
-Amongst the richest 20 percent of households, there has also been a gradual shift away from debt with the proportion of households owning their dwellings with debt falling from 26.2 percent in 2011 to 22.7 percent in 2023, while the share owning their dwelling outright increased from 32.8 percent to 37.7 percent.
-While changes over the period have been small, however, there are stark disparities in tenure across the income distribution.
-For example, home ownership through debt and renting appears to be more accessible to higher-income households; thus, the top 20 percent of households are more than 20 times more likely than those in the poorest 40 percent to own dwellings with debt in 2023.
-This is probably a manifestation of poorer household's lower spending power, as well as strict lending standards and high interest rates, restricting access to credit for the poorest households.
-Moreover, the benefits of state subsidised housing are limited because these homes have little market value, and thus less suited at facilitating upward mobility or yielding financial returns (Lemanski, 2010).
-These dynamics perpetuate existing inequalities, because people who cannot access credit are left behind in lowerquality neighbourhoods with limited amenities (lack of access to clean water, poor sanitation, and vulnerability to natural disasters).
+Figure 30 shows home ownership and rental patterns from 2011 to 2023 across income groups.
+Home ownership is typically a significant investment for households, and therefore changes in ownership levels occur more slowly than changes in migration.
+Over this period, there has been a gradual shift towards home ownership for the poorest 40 per cent and the richest 20 per cent of households.
+Among the richest 20 per cent, there has also been a gradual shift away from debt, with the proportion of households owning their dwellings with debt falling from 26.2 per cent in 2011 to 22.7 per cent in 2023, while the share owning their dwelling outright increased from 32.8 per cent to 37.7 per cent.
+Although changes over the period have been small, there are stark disparities in tenure across the income distribution.
+For example, home ownership through debt and renting appears to be more accessible to higher-income households; thus, the top 20 per cent are more than 20 times more likely than those in the poorest 40 per cent to own dwellings with debt in 2023.
+This is likely a manifestation of poorer households' lower spending power, as well as strict lending standards and high interest rates, which restrict access to credit for the poorest households.
+Moreover, the benefits of state-subsidised housing are limited because these homes have little market value, making them less suited for facilitating upward mobility or yielding financial returns (Lemanski, 2010).
+These dynamics perpetuate existing inequalities, as people who cannot access credit are left behind in lower-quality neighbourhoods with limited amenities (lack of access to clean water, poor sanitation, and vulnerability to natural disasters).
 In contrast, those who can access credit can purchase homes in better-serviced areas.